Diana Budisavljević: Legacy

 In 2003, the Croatian State Archives published Budisavljević's war-time diary, translated from German to Croatian by Silvija Szabo.
 Silvija Szabo is a granddaughter of Budisavljević and a retired professor at the Faculty of Humanities and Social Sciences, University of Zagreb, who in 2005 stated that she had read an April 1983 Vjesnik feuilleton that had described Diana Budisavljević as a "mere Communist Party activist inside the Red Cross".
 She knew that that had not been the truth, so she decided to read Budisavljević's diary to learn the full extent of her grandmother's deeds.

 A Zagreb film production studio Hulahop produced a documentary about Diana Budisavljević, titled Dianina lista, and produced by Dana Budisavljević and Miljenka Čogelja.
 The documentary won the prize from the EAVE European Producers Workshop at the When East Meets West Forum in January 2012 in Trieste.
 One of the authors is a distant relative of Diana Budisavljević's husband, yet had not heard of her heroism until seeing a 2009 documentary about Zagreb in World War II.

-On 15 February 2012, at the Serbian Statehood Day, the President of the Republic Boris Tadić posthumously decorated Diana Budisavljević with the Golden Medal of Miloš Obilić for courage and personal heroism.
+On 15 February 2012, the President of Serbia Boris Tadić posthumously decorated Diana Budisavljević with the Golden Medal of Miloš Obilić for courage and personal heroism.
 In October 2013, Serbian Patriarch Irinej posthumously awarded Diana Budisavljević with the high distinction of the Serbian Orthodox Church – the order of Empress Milica.

-Since May 2012 a park in the Dubrava district of Zagreb has been named "Park Diane Budisavljević".
-Streets in Belgrade, Kozarska Dubica, and Gradiška have been named for Diana Budisavljević, and an initiative was active in 2015 to do so in Banja Luka as well.
-In October 2017, a Sisak park area with a memorial plate for children that had been hurt in the local concentration camp has been named "Park Diane Budisavljević".
-In September 2018, the local district representation of Donaustadt (Vienna), decided to name a local alley "Diana-Budisavljevic Gasse".
+Since May 2012, a park in the Dubrava district of Zagreb has been named Park Diane Budisavljević.
+Streets in Belgrade, Kozarska Dubica/Bosanska Dubica, and Gradiška/Bosanska Gradiška have been named for Diana Budisavljević, and an initiative was active in 2015 to do so in Banja Luka as well.
+In October 2017, a Sisak park area with a memorial plate for children who were victims of genocide in the local concentration camp has been named Park Diane Budisavljević.
+In September 2018, the local district representation of Donaustadt (Vienna), decided to name a local alley Diana-Budisavljević Gasse.

-In 2017, Radio Television of Serbia, the Serbian public broadcast service, made a TV documentary film "Diana's Children" focusing on her work and the testimony of the children still alive who were saved in Operation DB.
+In 2017, Radio Television of Serbia, the Serbian public broadcast service, made a TV documentary film Diana's Children focusing on her work and the testimony of the children still alive who were saved in Operation DB.

 A feature film The Diary of Diana B. premiered at the Pula Film Festival in 2019, and won numerous Golden Arena awards.

 Her birthplace on Maria Theresia Street in Innsbruck is known as Obexer House.